wsct/ENSICAEN-Card-Applet/README.md

 ## Notes about unit tests

-Some unit tests relying on the Java Card API *may not be accurate*:
+Some unit tests (written and run under IntelliJ IDEA) relying on the Java Card API *may not be accurate*:
 Java Card Virtual Machine is hosted on a smartcard but these unit tests are based on a fake Java Card API.
 They only allow some regression checks.